-One of my favourite winter salads is the classic Italian combination of tangy oranges, crisp fennel and briny olives.
-It is to winter what caprese salad is to summer — a celebration of all things seasonal and flavourful.
+One of my favourite salads is the classic Italian combination of tangy oranges, crisp fennel and briny olives.
+It's a celebration of all things flavourful.
 As it turns out, it also makes a fantastic salsa for golden pan-fried fish fillets.
 For this recipe, I used fresh Pacific halibut from B.C., which has the benefit of being both delicious and sustainable, but any firm-fleshed white fish fillets like tilapia, haddock, turbot or cod will work.

 Using a sharp knife, cut away the peel from the orange, removing the pith, as well.
 Then, make vertical cuts next to the membrane to release orange segment.
 Chop the segments into small pieces.